Skip to main content

 Check the policy’s scope — a policy scoped to a specific user only applies to that user.
 A policy with no entity selected applies to every entity of that scope type.
 Also confirm the policy is enabled (toggle on the row).If you’re using wildcards, remember the * must be trailing (claude-* is valid; *-mini is not).

 Set alert thresholds on the budget (defaults: 80, 90).
 Barndoor emits alerts when usage crosses each threshold so you can intervene before the budget actually blocks anyone.
-Future product updates will surface these alerts in a Dashboard view directly in LLM Controls.
+To watch consumption trends across budgets, use the Reporting → LLM Usage Dashboard.

 Frequently Asked Questions